UCC International Office courses

 Assessment

-Assessment is in the form of a groupwork presentation, an in-class test, and a written assignment on texts and themes discussed in class.
+Assessment is in the form of a groupwork presentation, a creative assignment and a written assignment on texts and themes discussed in class.

 Why Choose This Course